The right to life of climate deniers, children in poverty, and future generations

 and imagine what Jesus would say about the condom ban if he was here

-today.
-Incidentally, I am neither anti-religious nor anti-Catholic.
+It's surely as simple as that?
+Incidentally, I may be atheist but I am neither anti-religious nor anti-Catholic.
 On

 the contrary, my best friends and colleagues tend to have an altruistic

 orientation and for that reason have always included Christians.
-In
+The

-recent years, Pope Francis has been defending the rights of the poor
+recent years, Pope Francis has been defending the rights of the global

 and opposing climate change at the highest level, for which he deserves